 The Wisconsin Space Grant Consortium (WSGC), constituted in 1990, is a Wisconsin-wide network of public and private universities and colleges, industry partners, government agencies, nonprofit associations, and other entities.
 The purpose of the Consortium is to coordinate and improve Wisconsin’s future in aerospace science, design, and technology.
 The focus of the Consortium is to stimulate aerospace research, education, and outreach activities throughout the State.
-WSGC encourages cooperative programs among universities, aerospace industry, and government and encourages interdisciplinary, interuniversity, and university/industry training, research, and public service.
+WSGC encourages cooperative programs among universities, the aerospace industry, and government and encourages interdisciplinary, interuniversity, and university/industry training, research, and public service.
 It aids in the recruitment and training of professionals, especially women, under-represented minorities, and the developmentally challenged, for careers in aerospace science, design, and technology.

-To provide opportunities for student and faculty engagement with the mission and activities of NASA in order to support vigorous development of the state’s aerospace workforce.
+To provide opportunities for student and faculty engagement with the mission and activities of NASA to support vigorous development of the state’s aerospace workforce.

 The mission of NASA’s Space Grant Program is to contribute to the nation’s science enterprise by funding education, research, and informal education projects through a national network of university-based Space Grant consortia.
 The mission of the WSGC is to use the excitement and vision of space and aerospace science to equip the citizens of Wisconsin with the math, science, and technology tools they need to thrive in the 21st century.